What to Expect / FAQ

 Once You’re Here

 Say hello!
-As soon as you enter the CCC, you’re among family.
+As soon as you enter the Capitol Civic Centre, you’re among family.
 This is what music does, it brings us together.
-We’ve got a table set up in the main lobby at every concert.
 We’d love to meet you.
 Sometimes guest artists join us at intermission or after the show to chat and sell and autograph merchandise.
 We love meeting our audience, our friends and neighbors, and welcome the chance to hear your thoughts on the music and your experience.

 Don’t forget to check-in on social media.
 Take a selfie with some ushers.
-And of course, Like/Follow MSO’s Facebook, Instagram, and Twitter pages.
+And of course, Like/Follow MSO’s Facebook, Instagram, and TikTok pages.
 In advance, we like you back.

 Before most concerts, Jim Miller offers a free lecture on the music and composers.
 His talks are always a good time, informative for sure, and sometimes hilariously filled with gossip and hearsay.
 Don’t miss them.